Drise13/SurnameSim/README.md

 This is a population simulation program written in C#.
 It simulates the dynamics of a population by modeling individuals and their interactions.
 The simulation tracks various statistics and provides insights into the population's characteristics over time.

-This is a C# conversion from my original work [published on CodeReview](https://codereview.stackexchange.com/q/189168/13738)
+This is a C# conversion from my original work [published on CodeReview](https://codereview.stackexchange.com/q/189168/13738) with a few upgrades and tweaks for performance opprtunities provided by C#, mostly using [AsParallel](https://learn.microsoft.com/en-us/dotnet/api/system.linq.parallelenumerable.asparallel?view=net-7.0).

 ## Features